Coffeehouse: United Kingdom

-The patrons of the first coffeehouse in England, The Angel, which opened in Oxford in 1650, and the mass of London coffee houses that flourished over the next three centuries, were far removed from those of modern Britain.
+The patrons of the early English coffeehouses were far removed from those of modern Britain.
 Haunts for teenagers in particular, Italian-run espresso bars and their formica-topped tables were a feature of 1950s Soho that provided a backdrop as well as a title for Cliff Richard's 1960 film Expresso Bongo.
-The first was The Moka in Frith Street, opened by Gina Lollobrigida in 1953.
-With their "exotic Gaggia coffee machine[s],...
-Coke, Pepsi, weak frothy coffee and...
-Suncrush orange fountain[s]" they spread to other urban centers during the 1960s, providing affordable, warm places for young people to congregate and an ambience far removed from the global coffee bar standard that would be established in the final decades of the century by chains such as Starbucks and Pret a Manger.
+The first of these was the Moka in Frith Street, opened by Gina Lollobrigida in 1953.
+The late 50s Soho cafes in the film have "[an] exotic Gaggia coffee machine ... [and] Coke, Pepsi, weak frothy coffee and a Suncrush orange fountain"; they spread to other urban centers during the 1960s, providing affordable, warm places for young people to congregate and an ambience far removed from the global coffee bar standard set in the final decades of the century by chains such as Starbucks and Pret a Manger.